Quantum computing scaling laws

 Quantum simulator based on 11 superconducting qubits.

 Quantum computing scaling laws (sometimes abbreviated as QC scaling laws) are a set of observations describing the exponential growth of various aspects of quantum computer development.
 The most important scaling laws in quantum computing are Rose's law, Neven's law, and Schoelkopf's law.
 These laws are named after prominent quantum computing researchers and predict continued improvement in quantum computer performance in the coming years.
-However, it is important to note that these laws are more empirical rules of thumb and predictions based on observations rather than immutable truths, and technological development may bring unexpected challenges and breakthroughs.
+However, these laws are more empirical rules of thumb and predictions based on observations rather than immutable truths, and technological development may bring unexpected challenges and breakthroughs.
 (Note: The introduction summarizes key points from the article’s main body, which is properly sourced.
 While it does not include inline citations, it is based on reliably referenced content.
 Removing it for lacking citations is not justified, as it provides necessary context and helps readers understand the topic.)

 Rose's law

 Rose's law observes that the number of qubits on chips doubles roughly every 18 months.
 The law is often described as the quantum-computing equivalent of Moore's law.
 The term was coined by Steve Jurvetson after meeting D-Wave founder Geordie Rose.
 This law attempts to measure rapid processor scaling, though different quantum computing technologies may follow different trajectories depending on their design constraints.